These stories feature model programs and successful rural projects that can serve as a

 criteria and evidence-base

-- Need: To improve the mental health of students in rural, east central Mississippi.
+Need: To improve awareness of behavioral and mental health issues by students in rural, east central Mississippi.

-- Intervention: An intensive community mental health outreach program was implemented for eighth graders in a nine-county area in Mississippi.
+Intervention: An intensive community mental health outreach program was implemented for students in rural Mississippi.

-- Intervention: The Mississippi Rural Health Association created 2 certifications that recognize rural health experience and also foster a greater understanding of rural-specific policies, regulations, and needs in the healthcare field.
+Intervention: The Mississippi Rural Health Association created a certification that recognizes rural health experience and also fosters a greater understanding of rural-specific policies, regulations, and needs in the healthcare field.

-- Need: Many rural areas in Mississippi lacked adequate access to specialty healthcare services such as emergency medicine, stroke neurology, pediatric specialists and psychiatrists.
-Mississippi's health and economic future depended on the implementation of an innovative, culturally-appropriate, community-based effort to improve health outcomes.
+Need: Rural areas in Mississippi often lack adequate access to specialty healthcare services such as emergency medicine, stroke neurology, pediatric specialists and psychiatrists.

 Intervention: The University of Mississippi Medical Center created the Center for Telehealth to deliver quality specialty services through telehealth video conferencing and remote monitoring tools to the underserved areas of Mississippi.